tdegeus/cppmat/docs/cppmat.rst

 .. note::

-  Compared to `std::vector` this class is not so much different, with the exception that it provides indexing also with round brackets, and and automated printing of entries.
+  Compared to `std::vector` this class is not so much different, with the exception that it provides indexing also with round brackets, and automated printing of entries.